camilodevlop/hardware_development/README.md

  .

-*** Ejemplos de soluciones de interacción construidos a partir de los prototipos mencionados anteriormente ***
+*** Examples of interaction solutions built from the prototypes mentioned above ***

-Example 1: combinación del joystick y el teclado de 6 botones (Figs. 18 and 19).
-Esta combinación atiende las  necesidades de interacción de una mano metacarpiana con trasplante de dedos del pie.
-Por medio del joystick se mueve el puntero en la pantalla.
-Por medio del teclado se ejecutan el click, left click, scroll up, scroll down and Ctrl+Alt+Supr.
+Example 1: joystick and 6-button keyboard combination (Figs. 18 and 19).
+This combination addresses the interaction needs of a metacarpal hand with toes transplant.
+By means of the joystick, the pointer is moved on the screen.
+Using the keyboard, click, left click, scroll up, scroll down and Ctrl + Alt + Del are executed.

 Figure 18